juntossomosmais/time-out-market/packages/linters/README.md

   <br />
 </div>

-Set of linters configs to be used in our JavaScript projects.
+> Set of linters configs to be used in our JavaScript projects.

+All linters configs are based on our [Front-end Guideline](https://github.com/juntossomosmais/frontend-guideline)

 ## Shared linters